 When asked how to pronounce or spell her name, Trudel, would reply, “Trudel, as in strudel.”
 She always said the “s” in strudel was for sugar and she was sweet enough without it.
 But all was not sweetness and light.
 In 1933, Trudel wrote in her diary, “There is no future for Jewish youth in Germany.
 I think I shall go to Palestine.”

 On May 8, 1934 she sailed for the United States.
-What happened next is told in her letters which are posted here on the anniversary dates of their original posting.
+What happened next is told in her letters which are now posted in chronological order.
+If you are on the home page just scroll down.
+Otherwise, start here.

 Here is a link to the most recent post: